-In June 2017 a new garden was created in the KS1 playground to complement the ever flourishing KS2 playground gardens.
-It contains raised beds, climbing plants, a pond and a soon to be installed beehive.
+We have two peaceful learning gardens on both sides of the school.
+They contain raised beds, climbing plants, a pond and a beehive with two colonies of bees.
 This allows all students to have access to inspiring outdoor learning spaces and experiences of growing, harvesting and trying seasonal food.

 Any excess food grown in the garden is passed on to our school Chef who uses the produce in school lunches.
 Each term there is a ‘Seasonal Day’ to highlight all the amazing produce grown by the children and our volunteer gardener, alongside learning the importance of eating local, seasonal food.